 Here’s the showdown between Fixed Deposit vs recurring deposits.
 We will analyse each financial instrument separately.

-A fixed deposit is an investment instrument provided by banks to grant investors the advantage of a higher rate of interest compared to a regular savings account.
+A FD (Fixed Deposit) is an investment instrument provided by banks to grant investors the advantage of a higher rate of interest compared to a regular savings account.
 This investment type comes with specific tenures and provides better returns to depositors once the maturity date is realised.
 Normally, investors will deposit a lump sum amount with the bank for a specific period of time.
 NBFCs like Bajaj Finserv provide stable FD Schemes to protect your investment and also offer facilities like online account access and flexible tenor option.